 This one is tough to call.

-I don’t use public transport much, so that’s kind of a mute point for me.
+I don’t use public transport much, so that’s kind of a moot point for me.

-While Colombia isn’t far behind here and certainly catching up quickly, I’d say Mexico is still ahead.
+While Colombia isn’t far behind and is catching up quickly, I’d say Mexico is still ahead in the infrastructure stakes.

 Things to Do